 File Management ❌ No files, only data ❌ Limited (No move/rename/delete)

-Metadata Handling ✅ Structured & easy to update ❌ Requires Power Automate for updates
+Metadata Handling ✅ Structured & easy to update ✅ Delegable for custom columns, ❌ Not for Name & Folder path

 Final Thoughts

 If your Power Apps solution requires structured data, complex filtering, and efficient data management, a SharePoint list is the best choice.
-However, if you need to work with files, be prepared for limitations in filtering, sorting, and metadata updates when using a SharePoint folder.
+However, if you need to work with files, be prepared for limitations in filtering by file names and folder paths when using a SharePoint folder.

 For advanced file handling, consider integrating Power Automate to manage document library operations while using Power Apps for display and interaction.